 What Causes A Typhoon?
 (Factors, Formation, Safety)

-A typhoon is a huge storm with a very strong wind speed in tropical areas.
+A typhoon is a huge storm with a strong wind speed in tropical areas.
 It is also known as a tropical storm.
 Most typhoons strike in the northern part of the Philippines.
-It is one of the deadly disasters that happens several times per year and creates a huge environmental change.
+It is one of the deadly disasters that happens several times yearly and creates a huge environmental change.
 Also, it keeps the temperature and heat at an equilibrium state.

 The formation of typhoons is a natural phenomenon.
 The earth uses it to attain balance or equilibrium.
-Transferring energy from the equator to older parts of the earth.
+Transferring energy from the Equator to older parts of the earth.
 Various names call them.
 In the Northwest Pacific, we call them typhoons.
 In the Indian Ocean and southwest Pacific, they’re called cyclones.
 And in the Atlantic, they’re called hurricanes.
-They are often found to form within the Intertropical Convergence Zone or the ITCZ.
+They form within the Intertropical Convergence Zone or the ITCZ.

 Some particular ingredients or factors came together to make typhoons.
 They are given below.

-Cyclone formation: Another thing needed is a cyclonic circulation at the storm’s base.
+Cyclone formation: Cyclonic circulation at the storm’s base is also needed.
 It’s pretty impossible to have a cyclonic storm without that low-level circulation.
-There are several ways to do this, most often a tropical wave forming around the Intertropical Convergence Zone.
+There are several ways to do this, a tropical wave forming around the Intertropical Convergence Zone.

 Humidity: It is also another essential aspect.
 A lot of moisture in the atmosphere creates a tropical system.
-Since it is a warm-core low end with moisture, the atmosphere’s latent heat drops all that tremendous amount of rain.
+The atmosphere’s latent heat drops tremendous rain since it is a warm-core low end with moisture.

 Coriolis force: The thumb rule of thought is usually 10 degrees north or higher to develop a tropical system.

 Exhaust: These tropical systems are cyclonic at their base but antipsychotic in the upper atmosphere, which allows them to move away from the center of circulation.
-In the upper atmosphere, it will be loosening up and pushing away from that center of circulation.
-So anti cyclonic force is needed for an upper-level ridge aloft or high pressure aloft.
+In the upper atmosphere, it will loosen up, pushing away from that center of circulation.
+So anti cyclonic force is needed for an upper-level ridge or high-pressure aloft.

-Vertical wind shear: Storms in the higher latitudes can spin up and become extra severe.
+Vertical wind shear: Storms in higher latitudes can spin up and become extra severe.
 But tropical systems are much like a chimney.
-A little wind shear or a cold front coming in from the north allows the storms to break apart.
+A little wind shear or a cold front from the north allows the storms to break apart.

 Typhoon Formation